 There will also be Poles of Refreshment for you to meet up with other teams, and Outermost Poles to aim for if you want to snag the POIs furthest from the finish line.

 The Poles themselves have been expertly positioned to encourage wiggly loops of chaotic adventuring.
 We’re calling them Clusters of Inconvenience.
 They’re going to be excellent.

 The number and difficulty of the poles you go for can be adjusted depending on the level of inconvenience and glorious stupidity you require.

 Machines of Mirth

-This rally is about adventure.
-By definition that means you have to not know the outcome.
-And that is why it is a moral crime to bring a big 4×4 on an adventure.
-You need to be on the controls of a machine so shit that you spend your waking hours wondering if you will make it just one more meter.
+It’s nothing short of adventuring blasphemy to bring a big well prepared 4×4 on an adventure.
+You need to be piloting a mayhem-machine so shit that you spend your waking hours wondering if you will make it just one more metre.
 And so the vehicle rules of the Mongol Rally apply here too.

-Cars must be under 1.2 litres and generally considered to be crap.
+Cars must be as small as possible with an engine under 1.2 litres and generally considered to be crap.

 Motorbikes must be under 125cc (ideally 50cc) and be the sort of machine children would be embarrassed to ride.

 The Poles of Inconvenience 2023 schedule is set.
 Here are your adventuring dates of destiny…